abdjiber/abdjiber.github.io/_pages/about.md

 - Sep 2024: I presented my work on algorithmic fairness at the 26th [American Society for Bioethics and Humanities](https://asbh.org/) Annual Conference.
 - Oct 2023: I co-presented a panel on "Artificial intelligence for precision medicine: How close to ‘personalized’ can we really get?" at the 6th [Ethical, Legal, and Social Implications of Genomic Research Annual Meeting](https://elsicon2024.eventscribe.net/).
 - June 2023: I presented my work on AI and Cognitive Aging at the [Organization for Human Brain Mapping Annual Meeting](https://event.fourwaves.com/ohbm2023/pages).
-- June 2023: I started my postdoctoral fellowship in AI and Biomedical Ethics at the Stanford Center for Biomedical Ethics.
+- June 2023: I started my postdoctoral fellowship in AI and Biomedical Ethics at the Stanford Centre for Biomedical Ethics.

 Projects
 -------
-- [LLM Water Tracker](https://github.com/abdjiber/llm-water-tracker): I attended a seminar at Stanford on responsible AI during which a panelist made a call on the awareness of LLMs environmental impact, notably, the cost of inference on water usage.
-I spent a weekend developing **LLM Water Tracker**, a Google Chrome Extension that tracks LLM inference water usage equivalence across web LLM platforms including chatgpt.com, gemini.google.com, and claude.ai.
+- [LLM Water Tracker](https://github.com/abdjiber/llm-water-tracker): I attended a seminar at Stanford on responsible AI during which a panellist made a call on the awareness of LLMs' environmental impact, notably, the cost of inference on water usage.
+I spent a weekend developing **LLM Water Tracker**, a Google Chrome Extension that tracks LLM inference water usage equivalence across web LLM platforms, including chatgpt.com, gemini.google.com, and claude.ai.
 This tool aims to help people make environmentally conscious LLM use.
 ZarmaTrad: My mother tongue is Zarma, a dialect spoken in Niger and Mali.
 It is an oral-only language and is under-resourced.
 On the Internet, we could find only dictionaries from almost twenty years ago in English, French, and Zarma.
 Our goal is to develop an AI machine translation model for this language.

 Press